evoluhq/evolu/packages/evolu-common-react/README.md

-# Evolu Common for Web
+# Evolu Common for React

 A library for [Evolu](https://github.com/evoluhq/evolu).